 It IS getting crystal clear on your WHAT and WHY.

 P.S.
 Really.
 Stop reading.
-Write your answers down to your “WHAT” and your “WHY” right now in the comments below.
+Write your answers down to your “WHAT” and your “WHY” right now.

 Close your other browser tabs, exit out of Facebook, silence your phone—and before you read anything else, spend five minutes or fives hours answering these 2 questions for yourself.